-3 Things to Remember While Wearing Frosted Makeup
+3 Easy Tips for Pretty Frosted Makeup That Doesn’t Look Dated

-Despite the number of cringe-worthy school pictures sitting in our mother’s living room, the frosted makeup trend has somehow escaped the ’90s and followed us into the New Millennium.
-Regardless of your skin tone, rocking white or silver makeup is downright tricky.
+Despite the cringe-worthy school pictures sitting in our parents’ living rooms, the frosted makeup trend has somehow escaped the ’90s and followed us into 2017.
+Regardless of your skin tone, wearing white or silver makeup is downright tricky.
 If you use too little, it’s barely noticeable.
 And if you use too much, it looks like you washed your face with baby powder and forgot to rinse off.
 The good news is it can look updated and pretty if you keep a few things in mind.

 MORE: 10 Classic Movies With Standout Winter Beauty Inspo